 Back pain can occur due to a lot of underlying reasons.
 On the other hand, there are cases when back pain has no specific cause.
 But what does it mean when we say that the back pain is non-specific?

 As defined and published by NICE (National Institute for Health and Care Excellence) in the Low Back Pain Guidelines: “Non-specific low back pain is tension, soreness and/or stiffness in the lower back region for which it is not possible to identify a specific cause of the pain.
 Several structures in the back, including the joints, discs and connective tissues, may contribute to symptoms”.

-Non-specific back pain is something that cannot be traced back to its roots.
+In other words, non-specific back pain is caused by something that cannot be traced back to its roots.
 Or we can say that it does not occur as a result of some specific, diagnosable disease.
 Back muscle strain due to an athletic injury can be one example of a non-specific pain.

 This type of pain is usually considered mechanical, which occurs when the spine moves.
 It can also result due to wear and tear of the spine or muscle imbalance.

 On the other hand, an example of back pain that has a specific cause can be that of cauda equina syndrome, or inflammatory medical conditions (such as ankylosing spondylitis), or even specific LBP (lower back pain).

 Non-specific low back pain is usually categorized into acute, subacute, and chronic types (based in the duration of the pain).
 Acute pain means that the pain lasts for less than 6 weeks.
 Subacute pain lasts between 6 to 12 weeks.
 Chronic lasts for more than 12 weeks.

 As it has been mentioned already, non-specific back pain occurs without any specific identifiable underlying disease.
 It can be caused by: